apache/shardingsphere-elasticjob/elasticjob-distribution/elasticjob-lite-distribution/src/main/release-docs/README.txt

 It uses a unified job API for each project.
 Developers only need code one time and can deploy at will.

-ElasticJob Lite is a lightweight, decentralized solution that provides distributed task sharding services.
+ElasticJob-Lite is a lightweight, decentralized solution that provides distributed task sharding services.

 ElasticJob became an Apache ShardingSphere Sub project on May 28 2020.